-□ Intermediate clinical outcome:
+- □ Intermediate clinical outcome:

-Process: Receipt of dental services during the reporting period
+- Process: Receipt of evidence-based preventive dental service sealants on permanent molars during the reporting period

+- □ Structure:

-- □ Structure: - $\Box$ Other:
+- □ Other:

 HEALTH OUTCOME PERFORMANCE MEASURE If not a health outcome, skip to 1a.3

 1a.2.
 Briefly state or diagram the linkage between the health outcome (or PRO) and the healthcare structures, processes, interventions, or services that influence it.